A general formula for the index of depth stability of edge ideals

 \section{A general formula for $\dstab(I)$}

 In this section, we deduce from Theorem \ref{main} a general formula for $\dstab(I)$ when $G$ is an arbitrary graph.
 For that we need an explicit formula for $\dstab(I)$ when $G$ is a connected nonbipartite graph.
-This formula can be derived from the study on the associated primes of powers of edge ideals in \cite{LT}.
+Such a formula can be derived from the study on the associated primes of powers of edge ideals in \cite{LT}.

 Let $G_1,...,G_c$ be the connected components of $G$.
 A generalized ear decomposition of $G$ is a sequence of generalized ear decompositions of $G_1,...,G_c$.
 If $G$ is a strongly nonbipartite graph, every $G_i$ has an odd cycle.
 By Remark \ref{existence}, $G$ has generalized ear decompositions which starts with an odd cycle in each $G_i$.
 Let $\varphi^*(G)$ denote the minimum number of even ears in such generalized ear decompositions of $G$.
 Set